MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/manage-the-local-server-and-the-server-manager-console.md

 Data that is displayed in role home pages in Server Manager for remote Desktop Services, IP address Management, and File and Storage Services does not refresh automatically.
 Refresh data that is displayed in these pages manually, by pressing **F5** or clicking **Refresh** in the Server Manager console heading while you are on those pages.

 ### add or remove roles or features
-The commands that open the add Roles and Features Wizard and remove Roles and Features Wizard, and let you add or remove roles, role services, and features to servers in your server pool, are in the **Manage** menu of the Server Manager console, and the **Tasks** menu of the **Roles and Features** tile on role or group pages. for detailed information about how to add or remove roles or features, see [Install or Uninstall Roles, Role Services, or Features](install-or-uninstall-roles-role-services-or-features.md).
+The commands that open the add Roles and Features Wizard and remove Roles and Features Wizard, and let you add or remove roles, role services, and features to servers in your server pool, are in the **Manage** menu of the Server Manager console, and the **Tasks** menu of the **Roles and Features** tile on role or group pages.
+For detailed information about how to add or remove roles or features, see [Install or Uninstall Roles, Role Services, or Features](install-or-uninstall-roles-role-services-or-features.md).

 In Server Manager, role and feature data is displayed in the base language of the system, also called the system default GUI language, or the language selected during installation of the operating system.

 ### create server groups
-The command that opens the **create Server Group** dialog box, and lets you create custom groups of servers, is in the **Manage** menu of the Server Manager console. for detailed information about how to create server groups, see [create and Manage Server Groups](create-and-manage-server-groups.md).
+The command that opens the **create Server Group** dialog box, and lets you create custom groups of servers, is in the **Manage** menu of the Server Manager console.
+For detailed information about how to create server groups, see [create and Manage Server Groups](create-and-manage-server-groups.md).

 ### Prevent Server Manager from opening automatically at logon
 The **Do not start Server Manager automatically at logon** check box in the **Server Manager Properties** dialog box controls whether Server Manager opens automatically at logon for members of the Administrators group on a local server.
-This setting does not affect Server Manager behavior when it is running on Windows 10 as part of remote Server Administration Tools. for more information about configuring this setting, see [Server Manager](server-manager.md).
+This setting does not affect Server Manager behavior when it is running on Windows 10 as part of Remote Server Administration Tools.
+For more information about configuring this setting, see [Server Manager](server-manager.md).

 ### Zoom in or out
 To zoom in or out on your view of the Server Manager console, you can either use the **Zoom** commands on the **View** menu, or press **Ctrl+Plus (+)** to zoom in and **Ctrl+Minus (-)** to zoom out.